Welcome to 'Basics of Microeconomics : Theory of Producer Behavior'

 In this lecture, we will study the meaning of monopoly.

 In this lecture, we will discuss the behavior of total revenue, marginal revenue and average revenue of a monopolist firm.

 In this lecture, we will study how a firm decides how much to produce to maximize its profit in a perfectly competitive market.

 In this lecture, we will study how a monopolist firm decides its profit maximizing output level.

 Shubham Kalra has a Masters in Economics from Delhi School of Economics and has worked as a Business Analyst in one of the largest banking and financial services organizations in the world.

 He has done research projects in Education and Infrastructure Sector in India involving field work and analysis of data.
 He holds a diploma in Financial Planning and has good understanding of Risk Management concepts and Financial Instruments as well.

 He loves teaching and has been teaching since his college days in one way or another.
-It was in 2015, when he started teaching full time and is now teaching Economics and Statistics to many students online.His areas of specialization include Economics, Statistics, Finance and Game theory.
+It was in 2015, when he founded 'Eduspred - The Economics and Statistics School' and started teaching full time and is now teaching Economics and Statistics to many students online.His areas of specialization include Economics, Statistics, Finance and Game theory.